Free NID Coaching : How to increase your observation skills?

 - Octagon (b) Hexagon (c) Pentagon (d) Septagon

 Ladyfinger is a very common vegetable and cooked in all Indian households.
 Even if you don’t like the taste and the vegetable doesn’t find a place on your platter, its presence is very difficult to ignore.
-Its all around you: In the vegetable market, on the vendor’s cart, in your neighbour’s shopping bag, vegetable basket in the fridge, your mothers latest recipe, the cook’s menu and the list goes on.
+Its all around you: In the vegetable market, on the vendor’s cart, in your neighbour’s shopping bag, vegetable basket in the fridge, your mothers latest recipe, the cook’s menu and the list goes on and on.

-The cross section of a Ladyfinger shows five sides, so the answer is clearly ( c ).
+The cross section of a Ladyfinger shows five sides, so the answer is clearly (c).

 What is Observation?